commercelayer/commercelayer-docs-resources/taxjar_accounts/object.md

 # The taxjar account object

-A taxjar account object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/taxjar_accounts endpoint</b>.
+A taxjar account object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/taxjar_accounts` endpoint.

 ## Fields